On Tight FPT Time Approximation Algorithms for k-Clustering Problems

 To unify the approaches for both the capacitated $k$-center and $k$-median problems, we guess the $\ell$-th largest connection distance $t$ in the optimum solution.
 The $\topell$ norm of the optimum distance vector $v \in \R_{\geq 0}^C$ is $\ell t + \sum_{j \in C}(v_j-t)^+$.
 At a very high level, we treat the $\ell t$ term as the $k$-center component, and the $\sum_{j \in C}(v_j-t)^+$ term as the $k$-median component.
 Our algorithm combines the techniques to handle these two parts effectively.

-To extend the idea of a general monotone symmetric norm $f$, we apply the above idea for all distances $t$ that is an integer power of $1+\epsilon$.
+To extend the idea to a general monotone symmetric norm $f$, we apply the above idea for all distances $t$ that is an integer power of $1+\epsilon$.
 This will bound the top-$\ell$ norm cost of the solution, for every $\ell \in [0, n]$.
-Every symmetric norm is the maximum of many \emph{order norms}, which in turn are non-negative linear combinations of top-$\ell$ norms \cite{Chakrabarty2018}.
+Every symmetric norm is the maximum of many \emph{order norms}, which in turn is a non-negative linear combination of top-$\ell$ norms \cite{Chakrabarty2018}.
 Therefore, a bound on the top-$\ell$ norms leads to a bound on the $f$-norm.
 This proves Theorem~\ref{thm:topell-kC}.
 This technique has been used in the literature for many other problems \cite{DBLP:journals/dam/Tamir01, DBLP:journals/mp/AouadS19}.

 \paragraph{Overview of $\Big(1 + \frac{2}{ce} + \epsilon\Big)$-Approximation for Top-$cn$ Norm (Uncapacitated) $k$-Clustering Problem for $c \in (\frac1 e, 1]$} To describe our algorithm, we first give an overview of the $(1+\frac2e)$-approximation for $k$-median in FPT time by \cite{DBLP:Cohenaddad2019}.
 By using the coreset technique, one can assume that the set of clients is located in only $O\!\big(\frac{k \log n}{\epsilon}\big)$ positions.
 Given a cluster $(i^*, J)$ in the optimum clustering $\mathcal{C}$, a \emph{leader} of the cluster is defined as the client in $J$ that is nearest to $i^*$.